Farrah Abraham Talks Career Future, Hints That Her Best Selling Book May Be Turned Into A Movie

 “It’s amazing.
 Maybe I’ll be an entertainment lawyer one day.
 I think I’m great at that.”

 Farrah was first introduced to audiences on her Season 1 episode of 16 and Pregnant.
-On the show, she found out she was pregnant with her daughter, Sophia.
-Sophia’s father passed away in a car accident before Sophia was born.
-Farrah opened up about her relationship and finding out she was pregnant in her 2012 book My Teenage Dream Ended.
+On the show, she found out she was pregnant with her daughter, Sophia, whose father passed away in a car accident before she was born.
+Farrah opened up about her relationship and finding out she was pregnant in her 2012 book, My Teenage Dream Ended.

 In the new interview, Farrah talked about the possibility of her book being turned into a movie.